 [href=http://www.dudo.org/] {color:red;}

 In CSS 3, attribute selectors have more powerful functions.
-In addition, CSS 3 also adds effects such as rounded corners, text shadows, and three-dimensional borders.
-It can be said that these new CSS technologies have made the original complex problems in CSS 2 easier.
-It's very simple.
-For example, in CSS 3, you only need the following code to achieve a rounded appearance:
+In addition, CSS 3 also adds rounded corner technology, text shadows, three-dimensional borders and other effects.
+It can be said that these new CSS technologies have made the original complex problems in CSS 2 become It's very simple, for example, in CSS 3, you only need the following code to achieve the rounded corner appearance:

 <div style="radiu:5px">This is a rounded corner</div>

-This is a new technology in CSS that can never seem to be fully interpreted by all browsers at the same time.
+This is the new technology in CSS, which can never be fully explained by all browsers at the same time.

 What is CSS Hack?
-CSS Hack is a method that uses certain deficiencies in the use of CSS in the browser to implement different CSS rules.
-For example, _property can be used to distinguish IE7, 8 and other versions of IE, *property can be used to distinguish IE from non-IE browsers, etc. However, what is pointed out here is that all these CSS Hacks are non-standard CSS specifications, and they cannot pass W3C verification.
+CSS Hack is a method that uses some shortcomings in the browser's application of CSS to implement the application of CSS rules separately.
+For example, use _property to distinguish between IE7, 8 and other versions of IE, and *property can be used to distinguish between IE and non-IE browsers, etc. However, it is pointed out here that all these CSS Hacks are not standard CSS specifications, and none of them pass W3C verification.
 In other words, they are all incorrect CSS rules.
-But new CSS technologies are different.
-They are standard CSS specifications, but they are not supported by some browsers.
+But the new CSS technologies are different.
+They are standard CSS specifications, but they cannot be supported by some browsers.

-In addition, new CSS technologies cannot be solved by hacking.
-For inconsistencies in the interpretation of the box model in different browsers, we can correct it through CSS Hack.
-However, the problem of Internet Explorer not supporting rounded rectangles cannot be solved by any CSS Hack technology.
-The solution is to use additional XHTML or Use background images.
+In addition, new CSS technology cannot be solved by Hack.
+For cases where the box model explanations of different browsers are inconsistent, we can correct it through CSS Hack, but the problem that Internet Explorer does not support rounded rectangles cannot be solved by any CSS Hack technology.
+The solution is to use additional XHTML or Use background image.

 Therefore, the new CSS technology is not a type of CSS Hack, it is an orthodox CSS specification.

 Although we mentioned earlier that the new CSS technology cannot be supported by all browsers, nor can it achieve the same effect in different browsers like using CSS Hack technology.
 However, this does not prevent us from using them.
-Just imagine, if an ordinary page could be added with additional ease of use in a browser without affecting its use, wouldn't it be more attractive?
+Just imagine, wouldn’t it be more attractive to add additional ease of use to a browser without affecting its use?
 And we achieved this effect without adding irregular CSS rules like CSS Hack.
-Therefore, using CSS technology appropriately at the appropriate time can achieve the icing on the cake effect and make your web page easier to use.
+Therefore, the appropriate use of CSS technology at the right time can achieve the icing on the cake, making your web page easier to use.